 How do I access Improving Access to Psychological Therapies data?

 Providers and commissioner of adult specialist mental health services can retrieve processed IAPT extracts covering their own services by logging into the mental health bureau service portal using their Open Exeter account.

-Routine Monthly Improving Access to Psychological Therapies Data Quality Reports and Routine Quarterly Improving Access to Psychological Therapies Summary Statistics Reports can be found at Routine IAPT Reporting.
+All monthly Improving Access to Psychological Therapies Data Quality and Summary Statistics Reports are published on the HSCIC's IAPT webpages.
+The latest published reports can be found at Routine IAPT Reporting.